Asian Art Outpost

 shou tou kan kara te dou

-These Japanese Kanji make up the title for Shotokan Karate.
+鬆濤館空手道 art the Japanese Kanji that make up the title for Shotokan Karate.

-Note: This would be understood in Chinese and Korean Hanja by a person from those cultures who is familiar with martial arts and various schools of Japanese karate.
+Note: This would be understood in Chinese and Korean Hanja by a person from those cultures familiar with martial arts and various schools of Japanese karate.

 Uechi-Ryu Karate-Do